Fallout 76 weapons: where to find the bow in Wastelanders

 Keep an eye on condition

-One of the stranger and unexplained things about Fallout 76 is that no matter which weapon you create or find out in the wild, it will have a different maximum condition.
-For a visual demonstration of this, click play on the GIF above.
-Note how the maximum condition will go up and down despite the fact that both weapons are the same type of weapon, have the same stats, and don't have any modifications attached to them.
+One of the stranger and unexplained things about Fallout 76 is that no matter which weapon you create or find in the wild, it will have a different maximum condition.
+Even if you have two weapons that are the same type, have the same stats, and don't have any modifications attached to them, the maximum condition can differ.

-That isn't to say that modifications don't do anything at all as they definitely affect your condition.
+That isn't to say modifications don't do anything at all, as they definitely affect your condition.
 Weapons also degrade quite quickly, so make sure that you have a fair quantity of junk to repair your gear with.

-With the Wastelanders update, there are some new weapons that were introduced.
+With the Wastelanders update, some new weapons were introduced in Fallout 76.
 One of them is the bow and the easiest way to it is to buy the recipe.
 The recipe can be found at either one of the vendors in the new settlements: the raider stronghold at the crashed space station in the northern part of Appalachia, or the settler town of Foundation near Spruce Knob to the south.

 You can buy the plans for the bow for roughly 300 caps once you have got a relationship status of at least "cautious".
 Once you've bought it, make sure you've read the recipe.
 The recipe will be listed in the machine guns list and is crafted in the tinker workbench.